-Hopefully you’ve read by now that Alex Quigley is the first name announced to speak at our inaugural Assessment Academy residential course (you can find more information on that course and book your place here)… Well, here goes with the very exciting announcement of a fantastic speaker who will open the residential course on 1st August 2017: Heather C. Hill, Jerome T. Murphy Professor in Education at the Harvard Graduate School of Education.
+Hopefully you’ve read by now that Alex Quigley is the first name announced to speak at our inaugural Assessment Academy residential course.
+Well, here goes with the very exciting announcement of a fantastic speaker who will open the residential course on 1st August 2017: Heather C. Hill, Jerome T. Murphy Professor in Education at the Harvard Graduate School of Education.

-Hello Heather!
+Hello Heather Hill!
 Thanks for agreeing to make the long journey to speak at our Assessment Academy course!
 Our first question for you is: do teachers need to know how to design reliable and valid assessment tasks?
 Whatever your answer, what is your justification?

 This is going to be controversial, but no to the design reliable/valid tasks.
 In the US, we see that asking teachers to take on this task (which I lump under “curriculum design” more generally) places undue burden on the teachers; I’d much rather have teachers use tasks that they find in well-researched curriculum materials.
 [As well, from a psychometric standpoint, there’s no such thing as a reliable/valid task—instead, we think about scores as valid or reliable, not the tasks themselves.]